madhavkarri/-CarND-LaneLines/MadhavKarri_CarNDP1_Writeup.md

 - Final Output (Extrapolation/Patching left and right lanes to be equal at top end of the image)

 - Technique 1:
   - Determine visually the line that has the minimum y (in this case right lane).
-Use this minimum-y and "m" and "b" parameters of the left lane to extend/patch to be equal to the right lane.
+Use this minimum-y and "m" and "b" parameters of the left lane to extend/patch to be equal to the right lane

 ![WI_SolidYellowCurve3](./Writeup_IV/WI_SolidYellowCurve4.png)

 - Technique 2:
-  - Determine x-difference as a function of y.
+  - Determine x-difference as a function of y
   - Determine visually the line that has the minimum-y (in this case right lane).
-Use this minimum-y to determine x-difference.
+Use this minimum-y to determine x-difference
   - Add this x-difference to the x-(right lane) at minimum-y to determine x of left lane.
-  - This will extend/patch left lane to be equal to the right lane.
+  - This will extend/patch left lane to be equal to the right lane

 ![WI_SolidYellowCurve3](./Writeup_IV/WI_SolidYellowCurve5.png)